-During my short time in Cuba, I encountered the story of La Virgen de la Caridad del Cobre, the island’s patron saint and a symbol of unity, protection, and survival.
+La Virgen de la Caridad del Cobre is Cuba’s patron saint and a symbol of unity, protection, and survival.
 This legend, passed down through generations, became a lens through which to consider the ways faith and memory sustain communities amid political and material uncertainty.

 This photographic series holds space for layered realities: resilience within erosion, beauty within ruin, and the enduring power of stories to tether communities to both history and hope.
-It does not seek to explain Cuba, but to witness the quiet strength found in the everyday.
+It does not seek to explain Cuba, but to witness the resilience of its people.

 Previous